This is it – the final part of the trilogy.

 In Part I we looked at setting the right goals for the right reasons.

 In Part II we looked at thinking long-term, and how to look at a banana skin as a slip, not a terminal failure.

 In this article we’ll look at three practical tips we can take to make our goals happen.

-Secondly, and this may sound contrary to what the previous posts have implied, but have a plan.
-Not just a “I am not going to eat chips again” SMART goal plan, but a proper one.
+Secondly, and this may sound contrary to what the previous posts have implied, have a plan.
+Not just a “I’m not going to eat chips again” SMART goal plan, but a proper one.
 Accept that you won’t always succeed.
-You will hear people say cheesy corpspeak things like “If you fail to plan, you plan to fail” (which is an oxymoron, because failing to plan is exactly that, having no plan), but you should have a plan to fail.
-Not an epic, forever, never coming back from it fail, but a “Whoops, where did all the ice cream go?” kind of fail.
+You will hear people say cheesy “corp-speak” things like “If you fail to plan, you plan to fail” (which is an oxymoron, because failing to plan is exactly that, having no plan), but you should have a plan to fail.
+Not an epic, eternally impacting, never coming back from it fail, but a “Whoops, where did all the ice cream go?” kind of fail.